As a marketer or business owner, one of your largest goals with social media is engagement. In fact, it’s probably that thing you focus on the most!

 Posting with at least 1 hashtag on Instagram will result in more engagement than posting with no hashtags.

-Using content not previously posted before, I posted to 4 different Instagram accounts.
-This multi-account approach will give us approximately 140 pieces of content to draw data from.
+I posted to 4 different Instagram accounts giving us approximately 140 pieces of content to draw data from.

 I alternated between 0 hashtags and at least 1-5 hashtags.